top of page

 Wish Lists For ALL!

-This year I'm using an app called Santa's Bag to organize all of the people and gifts!
-But the goal is to make a list of EVERYONE that you need to buy for, gift ideas for that person, and then keep track of what you have purchased.
+This year, I'm using an app called Santa's Bag to organize all the people and gifts!
+But the goal is to make a list of EVERYONE you need to buy, gift ideas for that person, and then keep track of what you have purchased.

-I always recommend reaching out to others and asking for their wishlists (it makes everyone's lives easier, right?)
-Otherwise, use family/friends/internet to help you come up with some good gift ideas.
+I always recommend contacting others and asking for their wishlists (it makes everyone's lives easier, right?)
+Otherwise, use family/friends/internet to help you brainstorm some good gift ideas.

 Here are some Gift Lists to help you get started!

-The products linked below are through the Amazon affiliate program, which means with your purchase
+The products linked below are through the Amazon affiliate program.

 I will make a small percentage of money at no extra cost to you.
 Thank you for your support!